-In relation to trusts, there are no public registers of owners, beneficial owners, trustees or other persons with significant control or influence over trusts established or resident in Singapore.
-Sim Bock Eng is the Joint Head of the Private Wealth Practice, Head of the Specialist & Private Client Disputes Practice and Partner in the International Arbitration, Banking & Financial Disputes Practices.
+Sim Bock Eng is the Joint Head of the Private Wealth Practice, Head of the Specialist & Private Client Disputes Practice and a Partner in the International Arbitration, Banking & Financial Disputes Practices.
 She has over 20 years of experience in trusts, estate and family laws - both front-end, as well as litigation.
+She regularly advises ultra-high-net-worth individuals and families on succession and estate planning and business continuity.

-Bock Eng is the winner of 2020 Best Lawyers "Lawyer of the Year" award for Trusts and Estates in Singapore.
-She is a leading Trusts & Estates lawyer in Best Lawyers 2019 and Asialaw Leading Lawyers.
+Bock Eng is the winner of the 2020 Best Lawyers "Lawyer of the Year" Award for Trusts and Estates in Singapore.
+She is a leading Trusts & Estates lawyer in Best Lawyers 2019 and Asialaw "Leading Lawyers".
 She is also a recommended lawyer in the areas of Dispute Resolution and Private Wealth in The Legal 500: Asia Pacific.
-Bock Eng serves on the Disciplinary Panel of the CPA Australia.
-She is appointed as a Mediator for the Small Claims Tribunal of Singapore, a Commissioner for Oaths and a Notary Public and a course co-ordinator for Probate in Preparatory Course Leading to Part B of the Singapore Bar Examinations.
-She is also the current Chairman of the Society of Trust and Estate Practitioners (Singapore).
+Bock Eng is the current Chairman of the Society of Trust and Estate Practitioners (Singapore).
+She is also the course co-ordinator for the Wills, Probate & Administration Preparatory Course leading to Part B of the Singapore Bar Examinations.